 Find scholarships for college locally and online to help pay for expenses.
+Fortunately, there are many ways to pay for college but what’s often under-explored is the potential for scholarships.

 Attending college is costly and finding ways to afford it is essential.
 The first step to paying for college is to apply for financial aid.
 This will generate a financial aid package that includes loans, grants, and financial needs-based scholarships.